mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/advanced/michelson.md

 that is, the topmost part of it, for example, by duplicating its top element, dropping it, subtracting the first two etc.

-> 💡 A Michelson program running on the Tezos blockchain is meant to
+> 💡 A Michelson program running on the Mavryk blockchain is meant to
 > output a pair of values including a `list of operations` to include
 > in a transaction, and a new `storage` value to persist on the chain.